Otto de Grandson: Family

 The son of Pierre, lord of Grandson near Lausanne and Agnès de Neuchâtel.
-He was the elder brother of William de Grandison, 1st Baron Grandison and Henri de Grandson, both of whom would join him in England.
-As would his cousins Pierre de Champvent and Guillaume de Champvent.
+He was the elder brother of William de Grandison, 1st Baron Grandison and future Bishops of Verdun Henri de Grandson and Gerard de Grandson, all of whom would join him in England, as would his cousins Pierre de Champvent and Guillaume de Champvent.
+His ancestor, Barthélémy de Jura, Bishop of Laon, attended the Council of Troyes (1129) which wrote the rule for the Knights Templar.

 Service in England and Wales (1265–90)

-The young Otto travelled to England probably in the company of Peter II of Savoy in 1252, certainly not later than 1265.
+The young Otto travelled to England probably in the company of Peter II of Savoy by 1252, certainly not later than 1265.
+His father, a loyal ally of Peter was receiving payments from the English crown from 1245.
 There he entered the service of King Henry III and by 1267 was placed in the household of Prince Edward.
 In return for likely service for Prince Edward at the battles of Lewes and Evesham he was rewarded with property at Queenhithe in London.
 In 1268 both prince and servant were knighted and in 1271 the latter accompanied his lord on the Ninth Crusade, where he served at Acre that year.
-According to one source, it was Otto, not Eleanor of Castile, who sucked the poison from the wounded Edward after an attempted assassination.
+According to Jean d’Ypres, it was Otto, not Eleanor of Castile, who sucked the poison from the wounded Edward after an attempted assassination.
 In 1272 Otto was appointed an executor in Acre.

+In 1277 he was appointed lord of the Channel Islands and in 1290 appointed a bailiff for Jersey and another for Guernsey, giving them civil powers to administer the islands.
+However, given his many duties for Edward, Grandson would be an absentee landlord.
+Those appointed by him receiving some criticism.
+Grandson would make only one certain visit to the islands, this in 1323.